 Students entering music study at UT Permian Basin should have completed 2 years of courses in music theory and 2 years of applied music at the freshman and sophomore level.
-Class instruments and voice are not required except in the case of nonpianists completing piano proficiency courses.
+Students deficient in the preceding requirements may have the opportunity of completing these courses of study at UT Permian Basin after consultation with their faculty adviser.